Central Kalahari Game Reserve

 Space: mile after mile of open space in every direction, as far as the eye can see.

-The sheer scale of the Central Kalahari Game Reserve is breathtaking, its vast plains blending into a sea of gently undulating sand ridges, and broken only by the occasional flat-topped acacia.
+The sheer scale of the Central Kalahari Game Reserve (CKGR) is breathtaking – a vast expanse of plains blending seamlessly into a sea of very gently undulating sand ridges.

-These are just ideas, and we'll always tailor-make a trip for you.
+These are just ideas: our Botswana Experts will always tailor-make a trip for you.

 Honey Badger Safari